 This size is pretty average as far as desktops go.
 It should allow the average desk user enough room for a laptop and a few other desk accessories, but likely wouldn’t accommodate someone with big multiple monitors without feeling cramped.

-This desk sounds great at first, but the low price of $299 isn’t totally realistic.
+The Autonomous standing desksounds great at first, but the low price of $299 isn’t totally realistic.
 While most other standing desks have a slightly higher price tag, they also usually come standard with a longer warranty and more color options.
 Products with moving parts can regularly need troubleshooting or replacements, so a good warranty on something like this is essential, especially if the quality is questionable.
-This is a decent, innexpensive option if you’re willing to purchase the additional warranty or only hope to have it last you about a year - but considering the reviews, I would explore other options for a better value.

 Option 2: IKEA Bekant Desk